PennLINC/xcp_d/docs/outputs.rst

 Anatomical Outputs
 ******************

-Anatomical outputs consist of anatomical preprocessed T1w/T2w and segmentation images in MNI space.
+Anatomical outputs consist of anatomical preprocessed T1w and/or T2w images in MNI space.

 .. code-block::